yomidevs/yomitan/CONTRIBUTING.md

 Immediately you should see the "Welcome" page!

+Note: The "Load Temporary Add-on" option is temporary and the build will need to be loaded again after browser restarts.
+Sometimes testing extension features between browser restarts will be necessary so here are the steps to bypass this restriction.

+- Download Firefox Developer or Nightly
+- Navigate to the Config page, type `about:config` into the url
+- Look up `xpinstall.signatures.required` setting on the search bar at the top
+- Toggle the value to "false"
+- Navigate to the "Extensions" page using "Manage extensions"
+- Either use drag and drop or "Install Add-on from File" to load the dev build

 ### Loading an unpacked build into Microsoft Edge browser

 After building, you can load the compiled extension into the Edge browser.